cero-dev/sba-320h/README.md

 Go to the Deployed Site: https://sba-320h.onrender.com/ All you have to do is start typing a marvel character
 Ex:
-Spider-Man
+Spider-Man,
-Iron Man
+Iron Man,
-Hulk
+Hulk,
-Wolverine
+Wolverine,
-Ben Parker
+Ben Parker,
 The list should start populating, and then you just need to click on a character and it will take you to a detail page about the character and a button at the bottom to go back to the search page.